segmentio/segment-docs/src/connections/destinations/catalog/adobe-analytics/settings.md

 By default, the Segment snippet includes an empty `page` call.
 Page calls are more similar to the native Adobe tracking methodology, and don't require as extensive a mapping process.

-When you make a `page` call, here's what Segment does:
+When you make a `page` call, here's what Segment does from the browser in our A.js or Device Mode integration:

 1. Sets the Adobe property `window.s.pageName` to the `name` of the page call.
    By default, a Segment `.page()` call sets this property as `undefined` since no parameters are passed, but if you include a `name` such as `.page('Home')`, Segment sets `window.s.pageName` to `'Home'`.